Participants Needed for Multi-State Research Project

 Will my student’s identity be kept confidential?

-Your student’s identity will be secure with BJU Testing.
+Your student’s identity will be secure.
 Students’ identifying information will not be attached to their scores when passed to OCEANetwork and NHERI for analysis and interpretation.
 Demographic information such as age, grade, number of years homeschooled, etc. will be used to interpret the data, but any other identifying information will be removed prior to being provided to the researchers.

 Who can participate?